 Improvements to the site's landfill gas collection and control system (GCCS) are conducted on an annual basis.
-These improvements include the installation of vertical and horizontal gas collection wells, the installation of new, state of the art flare systems and a robust monitoring and operations and maintenance program.
+This year's improvements to date include the installation of vertical and horizontal gas collection wells and the continuation of improvements as a component of our robust monitoring, maintenance, and operations program.
 Summaries of these activities have been provided in prior TAC reports.

-The following is a summary of the GCCS activities that were completed in 2017:
+The following is a summary of the GCCS activities that have been completed thus far in 2018: